Who's buried in Westminster Abbey?

 Westminster Abbey

-Although Westminster Abbey may be better associated with royal weddings and coronations, the country's most iconic cathedral is also the final resting place of thousands of influential people, from monarchs and consorts to poets, scientists and politicians.
+Although Westminster Abbey may be better associated with fancy royal weddings and extravagant coronations, the country's most iconic cathedral is also the final resting place of thousands of influential people, from monarchs and consorts to poets, scientists and politicians.

 Edward the Confessor